numToStr/react-intro/slides.md

 ##

 Effects let you run some code after rendering so that you can synchronize your component with some system outside of React like an API request.
 Effect can be initiated by rendering or user event.
 React provides `useEffect` hook for side effects.
-Common examples for side effects are timers, accessing local storage, API request etc.
+Common examples of side effects are timers, accessing local storage, API request, etc.

 ```js
 import { useState, useEffect } from "react";